Conditional estimates on the argument of Dirichlet $L$-functions with applications to low-lying zeros: Introduction

 It follows from classical arguments that $S(T,\chi)=O(\log q(T+1))$.
 Assuming the generalized Riemann hypothesis (GRH), Selberg \cite[Theorem 6]{Sel} proved that

 uniformly in $q$ and $T>0$.
-More recently, the use of Beurling\textendash Selberg extremal functions allowed Goldston and Gonek \cite[Theorem 2]{GolGon} to show, under the Riemann hypothesis, that $S(T)\leq (\frac{1}{2}+o(1))\frac{\log T}{\log\log T}$ in the case of the Riemann zeta-function $\zeta(s)$, and upon standard modifications their method would also produce a bound on $S(T,\chi)$ with the same constant under GRH.
-Later, Carneiro, Chandee and Milinovich \cite[Theorem 2]{CCM2013} managed to sharpen Goldston and Gonek's bound by a factor of two by working with more complicated extremal functions (see \cite{CCM2015} for an extension to more general $L$-functions, including Dirichlet $L$-functions).
-A much simpler proof was subsequently given by the same authors \cite{CCM2015} for self-dual $L$-functions such as $\zeta(s)$ by exploiting symmetry of the zeros.
+More recently, the use of Beurling--Selberg extremal functions allowed Goldston and Gonek \cite[Theorem 2]{GolGon} to show, under the Riemann hypothesis, that $|S(T)|\leq (\frac{1}{2}+o(1))\frac{\log T}{\log\log T}$ in the case of the Riemann zeta-function $\zeta(s)$, and upon standard modifications their method would also produce a bound on $S(T,\chi)$ with the same leading constant under GRH.
+Later, Carneiro, Chandee and Milinovich \cite[Theorem 2]{CCM2013} managed to sharpen Goldston and Gonek's bound by a factor of two by working with more complicated extremal functions.
+Subsequently, the same authors \cite{CCM2015} gave a much simpler proof for self-dual $L$-functions such as $\zeta(s)$ and quadratic Dirichlet $L$-functions by exploiting symmetry of their zeros.